theshdowaura/drizzle-dumper-rust/zygisk/README.md

 ```

 Only the `module.prop`, `config/targets.json`, and `libs/<abi>/libdrizzlezygisk.so`
 files are strictly required at runtime.
+The `bin/` directory is optional but
+the published workflow bundles an aarch64 build of `drizzle_dumper` so the CLI
-The `src/` tree provides build tooling
+is available on-device as soon as the module is flashed.
+The `src/` tree
-for AOSP or standalone NDK environments.
+provides build tooling for AOSP or standalone NDK environments.

 ## Build (standalone CMake)